paberr/nimiq-vanity-miner/README.md

 2. `max_rounds`: Using this option, you can limit the number of tries the program makes before giving up.
 3. `--exact-match`: By default, the program uses a mapping (see below) to find similar prefixes.
 If you activate this option, the program accepts only an exact match of the prefix.

+The program will output the current number of tries every 10000 steps.
+If a match is found, it will first output the beginning of the address and then a hex dump of the corresponding private key.

 ## Mapping
 By default, the program uses a mapping to represent missing or similar characters in the adress alphabet.
 A Nimiq address consists of only the following characters: `0123456789ABCDEFGHJKLMNPQRSTUVXY`.